 One thing you should know is that creatine monohydrate is the king of creatine supplements.
 Every other form of creatine that comes out is compared to creatine monohydrate to see if it’s effective.
 If you just want something that works, go for monohydrate.

-If you’ve noticed a pattern in the drawbacks category, that’s because there is one.
-There may be 12 different types of creatine, but none of them are proven to be any more effective than creatine monohydrate.
+There may be 12 different types of creatine, but none of them are absolutely proven to be any more effective than creatine monohydrate.